-So, you’re looking to get finance on a new, nearly new or used car.
-While this is the ideal solution for many to get their next car, there are a few things you need to make sure you’ve considered first.
+So, you’re looking to get finance on a new or used car.
+While this is the ideal solution for many to get their next car, there are a few things you need to consider first.

 1. Establishing the overall cost

 It’s tempting when looking for your next car on finance to get side-tracked with all the options available.
-However, you must make sure you can afford it.
-Could your circumstances change in the future, and would this affect your ability to pay?
+However, you must make sure you can afford it come what may: could your circumstances change in the future, and would this affect your ability to pay?

 2. Researching your car and finance options

-It’s not only your financial circumstances that can decide the car finance you choose.
-It’s also the kind of car you want and how you want to finance it.
+It’s not only your financial circumstances that can impact the car finance you choose.
+It’s also the kind of car you want and the method of financing.

 If you want a car that’s perfect for you, think about the type of car you need and how you plan to use it.
 Will the car be one you want to own at the end of your finance deal, or might your needs change?

 If you’re after a modern, brand-new car, be aware that you may need to borrow more or find a larger deposit if considering a PCP deal.
 However, with a newer model, you could be looking at lower maintenance and servicing costs.

 Would you prefer to get a new car every few years, or is depreciation a concern for you?
 In that case, maybe leasing could be something to look into.

 Make sure you do all your research and look around before settling on the car and the finance option that’s right for you as it could lead to problems later on.

 3. Finding the best deal